woodp/architecture-center/docs/guide/design-principles/self-healing.md

 **Retry failed operations**.
 Transient failures may occur due to momentary loss of network connectivity, a dropped database connection, or a timeout when a service is busy.
 Build retry logic into your application to handle transient failures.
 For many Azure services, the client SDK implements automatic retries.

 **Protect failing remote services (Circuit Breaker)**.
 It’s good to retry after a transient failure, but if the failure persists, you can end up with too many callers hammering a failing service.
 This can lead to cascading failures, as requests back up.
-Use the [Circuit Breaker Pattern](../patterns/circuit-breaker.md) to fail fast (without making the remote call) when an operation is likely to fail.
+Use the [Circuit Breaker Pattern][circuit-breaker] to fail fast (without making the remote call) when an operation is likely to fail.

 **Isolate critical resources (Bulkhead)**.
 Failures in one subsystem can sometimes cascade.
 This can happen if a failure causes some resources, such as threads or sockets, not to get freed in a timely manner, leading to resource exhaustion.
 To avoid this, partition a system into isolated groups, so that a failure in one partition does not bring down the entire system.